 Before you embark on your magical journey, take these tips into consideration!

 - Getting in and out of rides may not be as easy with your growing belly.
-The sooner you go in your pregnancy, the more comfortable you likely will be!
+The sooner you go into your pregnancy, the more comfortable you likely will be!

 - Don’t get stuck waiting in line when you are due to eat.
-Plan your fast passes accordingly so that you aren’t starving as you wait for your turn to jump on the rides.
+Plan your Lightning Lane selections accordingly so that you aren’t starving as you wait for your turn to jump on the rides.

 Where to Stay at Walt Disney World While Pregnant?